minio/directpv/docs/troubleshooting.md

 DirectPV comes with [WaitForFirstConsumer](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) volume binding mode i.e. Pod consuming volume must be scheduled first.

 ### I see volume consuming Pod still in `Pending` state.
 Why?
-* If you haven't created respective Persistent Volume Claim, create it.
+* If you haven't created the respective Persistent Volume Claim, create it.
 * You may be facing Kubernetes scheduling problem.
-Please refer Kubernetes documentation [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)
+Please refer to the Kubernetes documentation [on scheduling](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)

 ### I see `volume XXXXX is not yet staged, but requested with YYYYY` error.
 Why?
 According to CSI specification, `Kubelet` should call `StageVolume` RPC first, then `PublishVolume` RPC next.
 In a rare event, `StageVolume` RPC is not fired/called, but `PublishVolume` RPC is called.
 Please restart your Kubelet and report this issue to your Kubernetes provider.